kmceres/Mbovis_pangenome/README.md

 Maintained by Kristina Ceres: kc649@cornell.edu

 ## Rscripts
+* genome_quality_plot.R: quast and checkM results for assembly quality in **Supplemental Figure 1"
 * world_plot_cluster.R: scripts to create geographic clusters and map plot for **Figure 1**
 * PCA.R: Core and accessory genome clustering and plots for **Figure 2**
 * ref_blast_matches.R: analyzing where M. bovis genes identifed by Panaroo map to the M. bovis reference af2122/97